 Topics: Bishops' Bible, Manuscript 98, the Bodleian Bishops' Bible, Samuel Ward and his notebook, John Wycliffe, Wycliffe Bible, Taverner Bible, Coverdale Diglot NT, Rheims NT, William Fulke and his Confutation of the Rheims NT, Douay OT, the Bishops' and King James Bibles compared.

-Topics: the KJB translators, translation companies, KJB translators' rules, the translators at work, John Bois and his notes, the 1611 Bible title page and preliminary material, the Synod of Dort, first biography of KJB translators, King's printer editions of KJV, Cambridge KJV editions, Oxford KJV editions.
+Topics: the KJB translators, translation companies, KJB translators' rules, the translators at work, John Bois and his notes, the 1611 Bible title page and preliminary material, the Synod of Dort, first biography of KJB translators, King's printer editions of KJV, Cambridge KJV editions, Oxford KJV editions, 1611 roman type editions.